WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 **Note:** The "+X" represents Nethermancy spells.
 </div>

-<div style='margin-top:-8px'></div>

-### Creating a Warlock
-As you make your warlock character, think about why you decided to delve into the secrets of fel sorcery.
-Were you seduced by the powers it had?
-Did you seek out a warlock yourself?
-Or perhaps you became addicted to its powers.
-How your studies came to be is for you to decide.

 #### Optional Rule: Multiclassing
 If your group uses the optional rule on multiclassing in the *Player's Handbook*, here's what you need to know if you choose warlock as one of your classes.